Paul Thomas Anderson: Themes and style

 Anderson is known for films set in the San Fernando Valley with realistically flawed and desperate characters.
 Among the themes dealt with in the films are dysfunctional families, alienation, surrogate families, regret, loneliness, destiny, the power of forgiveness, and ghosts of the past.
 Anderson makes frequent use of repetition to build emphasis and thematic consistency.
 In Boogie Nights, Magnolia, Punch Drunk Love, and The Master, the phrase "I didn't do anything" is used at least once, developing themes of responsibility and denial.

-Anderson's films are known for their bold visual style which includes stylistic trademarks, such as constantly moving camera shots, steadicam-based long takes, memorable use of music, and multilayered audiovisual imagery.
-Anderson tends to reference the Book of Exodus, either explicitly or subtly, such as in recurring references to Exodus 8:2 in Magnolia, which chronicles the plague of frogs, culminating with the literal raining of frogs in the film's climax, or the title and themes in There Will Be Blood, a phrase in Exodus 7:19, which details the plague of blood.
+His films are known for having a bold visual style with stylistic trademarks, such as constantly moving camera shots, steadicam-based long takes, memorable use of music, and multilayered audiovisual imagery.
+Anderson tends to reference the Book of Exodus, either explicitly or subtly, like in recurring references to Exodus 8:2 in Magnolia, which chronicles the plague of frogs, culminating with the literal raining of frogs in the film's climax, or the title and themes in There Will Be Blood, a phrase in Exodus 7:19, which details the plague of blood.

 Within his first three films, Hard Eight, Boogie Nights, and Magnolia, Anderson explored themes of dysfunctional families, alienation, and loneliness.
-Boogie Nights and Magnolia were noted for their large ensemble casts, which Anderson returned to in Inherent Vice.
+Boogie Nights and Magnolia were noted for their large ensemble casts, which he returned to in Inherent Vice.
 In Punch-Drunk Love, Anderson explored similar themes, but expressed a different visual style, shedding the influences and references of his earlier films, being more surreal and having a heightened sense of reality.
 It was also short, compared to his previous two films, at 90 minutes.

 There Will Be Blood stood apart from his first four films, but shared similar themes and style, such as flawed characters, moving camera, memorable music, and a lengthy running time.
-The film was more overtly engaged with politics than his previous films had been, examining capitalism and themes such as greed, savagery, optimism and obsession.
+The movie was more overtly engaged with politics than his previous films had been, examining capitalism and themes such as greed, savagery, optimism and obsession.
 The Master dealt with "ideas about American personality, success, rootlessness, master-disciple dynamics, and father-son mutually assured destruction."
-All of his films deal with American themes, with business versus art in Boogie Nights, ambition in There Will Be Blood, and self-reinvention in The Master.
+All of his films have American themes, with business versus art in Boogie Nights, ambition in There Will Be Blood, and self-reinvention in The Master.

+Anderson is a proponent of shooting on film stock as opposed to digital cinematography, as he feels it has a textured image quality over the cleaner appearance of digital formats.
+His projects are most commonly shot on 35 mm movie film, typically in the anamorphic format, particularly during collaborations with cinematographer Robert Elswit.
+However Anderson has also employed larger film formats such as 65 mm film on The Master and VistaVision for One Battle After Another.
+Anderson has also demonstrated a preference for traditional photochemical colour timing over digital intermediates, either avoiding the use of DI's altogether or treating them as secondary to a film-timed reference print.